datahappy1/sudoku/README.md

 008500010<br>
 090000400<br>

-and my sudoku solver calculated the solution in ~70 seconds (running on a VMWare Ubuntu with 8GB RAM and 2 vCPU cores ):
+and my sudoku solver calculates the solution in ~80 seconds (running on a VMWare Ubuntu with 8GB RAM and 2 vCPU cores ):

 812753649<br>
 943682175<br>